 |Dimensions||40 × 26 × 26 cm|

-Whether you’re brewing from scratch or using a kombucha SCOBY or jun SCOBY starter kit, a quality vessel to brew and store your batch is essential.
+Whether you’ve already got a brew on or you buy one of our scientifically backed thriving probiotic kombucha SCOBY or jun SCOBY starter kit, a quality vessel to brew your batch is essential.
 At The Good Brew Company, we offer a quality glass fermenter with a built-in tap, available for delivery to your door and pickup from our location in Brunswick.

 What Is Included?

 Each order includes the following:

 - Glass container / fermenter (8 litre capacity)

 - Rubber band for holding your fermentation cloth